TTKVentures/TTKVentures.github.io/sbei.md

 While we remain the majority owners we will assist with setting up the company itself, establishing systems and software, yearly tax compliance, and other bureaucratic matters.
 We will also hold strategy sessions and trainings specific to the entrepreneur.
 The goal is to launch the entrepreneur from someone with a dream into a fully competent business executive.

 #### <ins> Is SBEI still a resource after I'm the majority owner?
 Absolutely--but only if you want us around.
-We aim to prove ourselves as so valuable through the ramp up years, that we remain a
+We aim to prove ourselves as so valuable through the ramp up years, that you want us to stay on as an investment partner.

 #### <ins>Will I earn a salary?
 Yes, in fact--we'll require it.
 Stability with your personal finances is a prerequistie to being able to concentrate on your business.